Yates Report: Report findings

+As described by Defector Media, "The Yates report was a 319-page document that's difficult to summarize because it covers so much, but one way to put it would be that the document was a deep-dive into the systemic abuse that occurred in the NWSL and why it was allowed to happen, with a focus on three specific ex-coaches: Paul Riley (Portland Thorns, North Carolina Courage), Rory Dames (Chicago Red Stars), and Christy Holly (Sky Blue FC, Racing Louisville).
+All three coached in the league for years.
+All three were accused by former players of egregious workplace misconduct.
+All three got head coaching jobs after players, repeatedly, reported abuse."

 The report documented allegations of sexual and emotional abuse by former managers of the NWSL and noted failures at team, league, and USSF leadership levels in addressing player concerns.
 The report stated that owners and USSF inaction allowed coaches and managers accused of abusive behavior to continue working in the sport.

 The report recognized nine key findings:

 Lack of fundamental player safety measures

 The report noted that the league did not have an anti-harassment policy until players demanded one in 2021, nor did it have an anti-retaliation policy or an anti-fraternization policy.
 It cited the USSF's rushed launch of the league, which deprived it of infrastructure, policies, and planning appropriate for a professional sports league despite incidents of harassment, fraternization, and abuse in previous professional and amateur women's and youth soccer leagues in the United States.

 Systemic abuse and harassment

 The report focused on reports of alleged abuse by three coaches: